grantmakers/grantmakers-next/README.md

 Algolia Instantsearch
 MongoDB on Google Compute Engine

 The Grantmakers.io project was an early adopter of JAMstack.
 The 1-2 hour Jekyll builds for the ~100k pages and ~150k redirects were offloaded to a CI free tier on CodeShip.
 The original ETL pipelines were semi-automated using Google Cloud Platform.
-GCP was used primarily for compute and storage, with it's underrated Transfer Service powering the data sync to the public IRS AWS .
+GCP was used primarily for compute and storage, with it's underrated Transfer Service powering the data sync to the public IRS AWS bucket.

 > In 2021, the IRS ceased publishing the data to its public AWS S3 bucket, publishing instead directly on IRS.gov.